 Anti Aliasing in Multimedia

 These jaggies essentially caused by the problem of trying to map a continuous image onto a discrete grid of pixels.
 This continuous-discrete-transformation says Scan Conversion.
 It performs by generating image pixels at an integer location that only approximates the true location of the sampled points.
 Pixels are generating at alias locations constitute aliases of the edges of the true object.
 Therefore we can say aliasing occurs as a result of an insufficient sampling rate and approximation error says Quantization Error.

 Anti-Aliasing is a potential problem whenever an analogue signal is a point sampled to convert it into a digital signal.
 It can also occur in audio sampling.
-Thus the screen treats to as it has a higher resolution than what is.
+Thus the screen treats as if it has a higher resolution than what is.
 A virtual image calculates at the higher spatial resolution and then maps (displays) to the actual frame resolution after combining the results of the subpixels.
 The intensity value of a pixel is the average of the intensity values of all the sampled sub-pixels within that pixel.

 There are mainly 3 types of methods of Anti-Aliasing.